 What exactly do we mean by UX (User Experience)?

 Broadly speaking UX is what its title suggests – it’s everything to do with the user’s experience of using your app or website.
 And by extension, UX design describes the range of disciplines involved in optimising that experience.
-It’s a way of keeping the customer firmly in mind throughout development – from the earliest information architecture, interaction design, wireframe and visual design stages to the creation of a structure that ensures a natural and comfortable user journey.
+It’s a way of keeping the customer firmly in mind throughout development – from the earliest information architecture, interaction design, wireframe and visual design stages to the creation of a structure that ensures a natural and comfortable user.

 It’s probably because the two are so often lumped together – as in the expression UI/UX design – that they’re also very often confused or used (wrongly) as interchangeable.
 That said, there’s nothing wrong with the concept of combined UI/UX design – quite the opposite: it has a vital role to play in increasing traffic, sales and, ultimately, business growth.
 So in fact these are two of the most powerful weapons in your marketing armoury – and they’re not only your best shot at making a great first impression that really lasts, they can also be the making (or, if incorrectly handled, breaking) of a new business’s brand.